Independence, Missouri: Primary and secondary

 Four school districts have areas within the city: Independence, Blue Springs, Fort Osage Schools, and Raytown.

-Prior to Fall 2008, parts of western Independence in the Van Horn feeder pattern resided in the Kansas City, Missouri School District, but all of these students are now part of the Independence school district.
+Prior to Fall 2008, parts of western Independence in the Van Horn feeder pattern resided in the Kansas City Public Schools, but all of these students are now part of the Independence school district.

 Three public high schools are located within the city limits: